Bruce Alberts

-Bruce Michael Alberts (born April 14, 1938, in Chicago, Illinois) is an American biochemist and the Chancellor’s Leadership Chair in Biochemistry and Biophysics for Science and Education, Emeritus at the University of California, San Francisco.
+Bruce Michael Alberts (born April 14, 1938, in Chicago, Illinois) is an American biochemist and the Emeritus Chancellor's Leadership Chair in Biochemistry and Biophysics for Science and Education at the University of California, San Francisco.
 He has done important work studying the protein complexes which enable chromosome replication when living cells divide.
-He is known as an original author of the "canonical, influential, and best-selling scientific textbook" Molecular Biology of the Cell, and as Editor-in-Chief of Science magazine.
+He is known as an original author of the "canonical, influential, and best-selling scientific textbook" Molecular Biology of the Cell, and served as Editor-in-Chief of Science magazine.
+He was awarded the National Medal of Science for "intellectual leadership and experimental innovation in the field of DNA replication, and for unparalleled dedication to improving science education and promoting science-based public policy" in 2014.

 Alberts was the president of the National Academy of Sciences from 1993 to 2005.
 He is known for his work in forming science public policy, and has served as United States Science Envoy to Pakistan and Indonesia.

 He has stated that "Science education should be about learning to think and solve problems like a scientist—insisting, for all citizens, that statements be evaluated using evidence and logic the way scientists evaluate statements."
 He is an Honorary Fellow of St Edmund's College, Cambridge.

 Education

 After graduating from New Trier High School in Winnetka, Illinois, Alberts attended Harvard College, as a pre-medicine major.
 Bored by assigned laboratory "cooking classes", he petitioned to skip the physical chemistry laboratory requirement and instead was allowed to work with his tutor Jacques Fresco, in Paul M. Doty's laboratory.
 The summer's research led to the publication of two successful papers on mismatch errors in the helical structures of DNA and RNA, and Alberts decided to continue on in biophysics.
-He graduated with his A.B. in biochemical sciences, summa cum laude, in 1960.
+He graduated with his bachelor's degree in biochemical sciences, summa cum laude, in 1960.

 Alberts then worked with Paul M. Doty on "enormously ambitious" PhD thesis projects, first attempting to solve the genetic code using nearest neighbor analysis after treatment of DNA with various mutagens, and then trying to test his theoretical model for how DNA polymerase could replicate a double-helical DNA template.
 After failing his first oral examination in spring 1965, he completed his Ph.D. research in fall 1965.
 His doctorate in biophysics was finally awarded by Harvard University in 1966.
 Alberts credits his initial failure with teaching him much more than his successes.
 "That was a very important learning experience for me.
 I had decided that experimental strategy was everything in science, and nobody had ever told me anything about this."